Is it possible to have too many cat cuddles? Volunteer at CAT to find out!

 Event Ambassador: Promote CAT and share information about our programs and service at public outreach events such as expos, community fairs, fundraisers, offsite adoption events, etc.

-Foster care: Provide a temporary home and foster support to kittens (and sometimes mother cats) as part of CAT’s kitten foster program.
+Foster Care: Provide a temporary home and foster support to kittens (and sometimes mother cats) or adult cats as part of CAT’s foster program.

 Nine Lines Transport: Pick up felines and/or supplies at the Sherwood shelter and transport them to/from offsite adoption locations.
 Some animal transport volunteers also assist with local and long-distance trips to drive cats from our transport partners to CAT for adoption (personal vehicle or CAT van).
 DMV check and special training required.